Taylorstown, Virginia

-Taylorstown is a small community in Loudoun County, Virginia, built on the banks of Catoctin Creek and the surrounding hillside, about two miles (3 km) south of the Potomac River.
+Taylorstown is a small community in Loudoun County, Virginia, United States, built on the banks of Catoctin Creek and the surrounding hillside, about two miles (3 km) south of the Potomac River.
 First settled in 1734, it holds two of the oldest standing houses in Loudoun County, "Hunting Hill" and "Foxton Cottage", directly across the Catoctin Creek from each other.

 The Taylorstown Historic District, comprising the core of the village, was added to the National Register of Historic Places on January 30, 1978 and expanded in 2005.

 History

+Indigenous History

+The region known as Taylorstown was most likely part of the territory under the control of the Manahoac tribe, who probably used northern Loudoun County as a hunting territory.

+European Colonization

 The first resident of the Taylorstown area was Richard Brown, a devout Quaker who arrived in the 1730s from Bucks County, Pennsylvania, to establish a mill.
 Finding Catoctin Creek to be the ideal location, he acquired a large parcel of several hundred acres of farm and woodland which ranged from the Potomac south to Lincoln.
 In 1734, Brown constructed a small house that would later bear the name of Hunting Hill, and which remains the oldest standing building in Loudoun County.
 Richard Brown died in May 1745, and left his land divided into tracts for his wife and each of his five sons.
 His wife inherited the tract that contained the Taylorstown area and its buildings, and she later passed her tract to her youngest son, Mercer Brown, who sold it in 1784.
 The purchaser was Thomas Taylor, a wealthy Quaker from Frederick County, Maryland, who also had a strong interest in a milling operation.

 While living at Hunting Hill, Taylor erected a new mill of local stone about 50 yd north of the site of the original mill.
 Known today as the Taylorstown Mill, the structure was built largely by slaves from local farms, who were hired when their masters could spare them and paid wages according to the Quaker customs of the day.
 Today, there are many initials and names carved into the stones of the Mill—perhaps some of them were from the builders or their employers.
 Following the mill's completion, Taylor sold off quarter-acre lots of the land surrounding the mill.
 The new settlers called the area Taylor Town, which became Taylorstown around 1900.
 The Taylorstown Mill was continuously in operation until 1911, when its water wheel was sold to the nearby Oatlands Mill and the mill converted to steam power.
 In 1932, the steam engines were removed and the Mill became a feed store until Anna Hedrick bought it in the late 1950s.
 Since the late 1960s, Taylorstown Mill has been a private residence.

 The private residence today called Whiskey Hill dates to the late 18th century.